Written by: Andrew Splatt – Director & Executive Practice Leader

 To meet their public liability responsibilities, supermarkets and shopping centres must be vigilant about maintaining a safe environment.
 They can minimise risk by taking steps like:

-Average Slip and Fall Settlement Australia
+Average Slip and Fall Settlement Amounts Australia

 The assessment of damages for supermarket slip-and-fall claims is complex, as illustrated in the case examples below.
-In Australia, knowing the average payout for slip-and-fall settlements is difficult because most claims are resolved through mediation, and the results are confidential.
-However, court-awarded payouts can be accessed by the public, and below are two examples with compensation ranging from: $14,917 for minor damage to $497,353 for catastrophic injuries.
+In Australia, determining average slip-and-fall settlement amounts is difficult because most claims are resolved through mediation, and the outcomes are confidential.

 Supermarket Slip and Fall Payouts Australia (Case Studies)